Poarthan/quizletMatchAI/README.md

 ```
 pip install -r requirements.txt
 ```
+After quite a bit of testing so far the best way to do it fast is to use the pillow==8.4.0 library to take screenshot which is much faster than the pyscreenshot library, but it is possibly incompatable with other modules, which is sad.

 Adapting this program to your computer screen.
 Open the quizlet test link and then click on match.
 Play around with the scales and match until you find a scale size that works with tile clicking instead of clicking and dragging and the text is still reasonably readable.